amod26/WebScraping-in-Python/README.md

 # WebScraping-in-Python
+Web scraping is an automatic process of extracting information from web.

 1. News Article Summary
 - Parses news article and summarizes the content and saves it in a CSV file.